 I would describe my financial situation as comfortable.
 I’m certainly not wealthy enough not to have to worry about money.
 However, I am smart when it comes to saving and don’t have a house or car which I think are huge money eaters.

-If everything goes wrong I know I have family who would take me in until I got myself back on my feet, plus I have some savings I built to keep me ticking over for a few months…..this safety net makes all the difference!
+If everything goes wrong I know I have family who would take us in until I got myself back on my feet, plus I have my savings safety net which could keep us afloat for a good few months…..that net makes all the difference!

 I’ve got nowhere to put it

 Currently, I am completely nomadic so I travel full time and work almost entirely online.
-By default, I am a minimalist (although I also started practising minimalism before travelling….this is the best way to save).
+By default, I am a minimalist (although I also started practising minimalism before travelling….this is the best way to save monry, your soul and the planet!).

 I live out of a bag and have very few possessions.
 The few boxes of stuff I own that I don’t carry with me live in my sister’s loft.

 This is all of mine and Gil’s possessions.
-The boxes on the right have kitchen bits (for when we eventually get our own place), paperwork and a few sentimental items.
+The boxes on the right have kitchen bits (for when we eventually stop for long enough to rent a place), paperwork and a few sentimental items.
 Boxes on the left are all outdoor and camping gear.
 Bags on top are our clothes, duvet and bedding….

 My monthly living costs